PlutoZhang/Zowe-docs/topics/api-mediation/api-mediation-prereqs.md

-# System requirements for explorer server
+# System requirements for mediation layer

 -   z/OS® Version 2.1 or later.
 -   64-bit Java™ 8 JRE or later.